syariatifaris/genggar/README.md

 ## Contribution

-This apps is being monitored and managed by Transaction Tribe (Stitch and Groot Squad).
-To contribute the development, please do as follow:

  - Fork the transactionapp repository to your remote
- - Add your remote to your local git transactionapp
+ - Add your remote to your local git genggar
  - From **master** branch at your local, checkout to your feature branch, and start the development
  - Make a pull request to staging, and do the test properly after getting approved on our staging server
  - Make a pull request to master